TomPatterson9/gildedrp/public/rules.md

 - Keep the word count as low as possible!

 ​
-# Erotic Roleplay and Consent:
+# Erotic Roleplay and Consent

 #### Keep it private!